Spectral extremal graphs on closed surfaces of fixed Euler genus: A structural theorem

 \end{lem}

-We now focus on the graph family $\mathbb{G}(n,\gamma)$, where each graph is embedded (not necessarily cellularly) on a surface with Euler genus $\gamma$.
-Based on Lemma \ref{lem2.3}, we can easily derive the following result, where the first upper bound is also mentioned in \cite{WEST}.
+We now focus on the family $\mathbb{G}(n,\gamma)$, where each graph is embedded (not necessarily cellularly) on a surface with Euler genus $\gamma$.
+Based on Lemma \ref{lem2.3}, the following result can be readily derived; the first upper bound is also noted in \cite{WEST}.

 \begin{lem} For $n\geq3$ and every graph $G\in \mathbb{G}(n,\gamma)$, we have $e(G)\leq 3(n-2+\gamma).$ Furthermore, if $G$ is bipartite, then $e(G)\leq 2(n-2+\gamma).$ \end{lem}